 Shrieks and pull you through

 Series 17's tissue color is brown...and while I appreciate the new color, I'm not sure about its application.
 It doesn't flatter most of the dolls in the series, who mostly have vibrant colors and graphic flat paint jobs.
-The only doll it really works for is the Vanishing Hitchhiker, whose look is a bit more drab with brown hair and smeary paint.
+The only doll it really works for is the Vanishing Hitchhiker, whose look is a bit more drab with brown hair, pale costuming, and smeary paint.
 I don't know if the tissue only flattering the series' aesthetic outlier makes sense.
-I feel like maybe a pale mint/aqua color could be good for them, or else perhaps a dark purple?
+I feel like maybe a pale mint/aqua color could be good for this set, or else perhaps a dark purple?
 Series 34 later on would also have brown tissue, and those dolls really suited it because they were dusty mining-town ghosts.

 The death certificates of Series 17 surprised me because they're not death certificates!
 Instead, they're pieces with tattered cut edges, made to look like old parchment scrolls, and they depict the doll's name and a verse rendition of their corresponding urban legend underneath, printed vertically to give the more verbose poems some room.